ArnabPushilal/ArnabPushilal.github.io/_portfolio/portfolio-3.md

 # Front end

 The application had a very simple front-end interface.
-One base HTML file with a navbar where "home" redirects to the home page & "example images" Shows some example images from a test set where the model has already had decent results.
+There is a base HTML file with a navbar where "home" redirects to the home page & "example images" shows some example images from a test set where the model has already had decent results.
+The rest of the files: form.html, predictions.html & example.html are started off with the base template
 ## Form page

 <img src='/images/formpage.png' title="Form page">
+<p>Form Page</p>

 The form given to the user consists of four entries.
 Validations were done for each of fields